Felipe Latorre

 At the end of the year 2018 Felipe finished his Piano Performance studies in the Faculty of Arts of the University of Chile in the studio of Professor Paulina Zamora, graduating with maximum qualifications.

 At the beginning of 2019, Felipe was hired to be a collaborative pianist at the University of Talca for singers and brass players.
 He was also invited to many activities presented in Talca as accompanying pianist, soloist and member of the “Teatro regional del Maule”.
-During the next year Felipe Also started working with wood instruments.
+During the next year, Felipe also started working with wood instruments.
 During 2020 and 2021, rehearsals, exams and presentations could not be done due to the pandemic, however Felipe worked online by sending piano part recordings and making observations to all the students with whom he worked.
 In 2022, classes and rehearsals at the University of Talca returned to be presential, he continued working until mid-2023, where he decided to do a master’s degree in the United States.

 Since 2021 Felipe has worked as a teacher at the “Fortepiano Academy” directed by the Chilean composer and pianist Elias Ancamil teaching classes for children and adults of all ages.
 Due to the pandemic, classes were online in 2021, however since 2022 he worked in a hybrid way (Some classes online, others in person)